Code of Practice for the Pastoral Care of Domestic Students

-The purpose of the codes is to set out minimum standards of care and support that are expected of educational providers.
-For example, the interim domestic code requires tertiary education providers to ensure that:
+The purpose of the codes is to set out minimum standards of care and support that are expected of tertiary education providers.
+For example, the interim domestic code requires that:

 - students experience a physically safe and mutually supportive learning environment that responds to the needs of all students

 - students have adequate access to advice, information and services which help them to meet their basic needs

 - students are assisted by providers to manage their physical and mental health, and to access support when needed

 - students are assisted by providers to transition to tertiary study, progress and achieve in their studies, and to develop knowledge, skills and experience to prepare them for further work or study